ulikoehler/YakDB/ZKVStore/doc/external-protocol.md

 ## Low-Level protocol

-The protocol shall use ZMTP/2.0 as outlined [here](http://rfc.zeromq.org/spec:15).
+The protocol shall use ZMTP/2.0 as defined in [ZeroMQ RFC 15](http://rfc.zeromq.org/spec:15).
 The protocol is frame-based.
 Frames are equivalent to ZeroMQ message parts or CZMQ frames.